NREL/OCHRE/README.md

 # OCHRE: The Object-oriented Controllable High-resolution Residential Energy Model

 A high-fidelity, high-resolution residential building model with behind-the-meter DERs and flexible load models that integrates with controllers and distribution models in building-to-grid co-simulation platforms.

+The full documentation for OCHRE can be found at https://ochre-docs-final.readthedocs.io/en/latest/

 Contact: jeff.maguire@nrel.gov, michael.blonsky@nrel.gov, killian.mckenna@nrel.gov